karlabbabic/outbreak-probabilities/README.md

 ### Method 2: Trajectory Matching
 Input:
-- the first `k` days worth of simulated infection data from `simulated_cases.csv`.
+- the first `k` days worth of simulated infection data from `simulated_cases.csv`
 - an array containing an observed input sequence of early cases count e.g. `data = [1,2,6] = k[0:3]`

 Output:
 - any trajectory of cases where the first `k` days of simulated data match the observed
-- outbreak probability: the number of these cases where the last entry is greater than 100.
+- outbreak probability: the number of these cases where the last entry is greater than 100

 ### Method 3: Machine Learning